OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 Many of you will have an existing application written in some language other than Python that needs to be turned into an openMDAO component.
-This section and the one that follows present some examples to show you how to do this.
+This section and the one that follows present some examples that show you how to do this.
 The process of building a Python extension to some external code is called *wrapping.* There are generally two ways to wrap an application: direct wrapping and file wrapping.
 In a *direct* wrap, data is passed directly into and out of the wrapped function through memory, while in a *file* wrap intermediate data files